Chat with Student

 Lean Construction is guided by six fundamental principles, each contributing to the goal of enhancing efficiency, minimising waste, and optimising project outcomes.
 These principles form the bedrock of Lean methodologies in the construction industry:

-Continuous Improvement (Kaizen): At the heart of Lean Construction lies the principle of continuous improvement, known as “Kaizen.”
+Encouraging a culture of ongoing learning and improvement through methods like kaizen.
 This involves a relentless commitment to refining processes, identifying inefficiencies, and implementing incremental changes to achieve higher levels of productivity and quality.
 By fostering a culture of continuous improvement, Lean Construction ensures that each project phase becomes an opportunity for enhancement.

 How to be a project manager- a brief introduction